selimssevgi/learning/java/libs/testing/test_doubles.md

 - Passed around but never used
 - Used to fill parameter list of a method
 - IDE generated implementations
-- Dummy objects are passed to avoid NPException for mandatory parameters
+- Dummy objects are passed to avoid NPException for mandatory parameters and to get code run

 #### Fake